Ad image

 Gonsalves revealed the strategic diplomatic effort during a recent Unity Labour Party meeting in Bequia, highlighting the nation’s exceptional credentials and commitment to responsible international engagement.

-The visa waiver proposal, initially submitted on April 22, 2005, to then-U.S. Secretary of State Marco Rubio, represents a calculated diplomatic strategy.
+The visa waiver proposal, initially submitted on April 22, 2025, to U.S. Secretary of State Marco Rubio, represents a calculated diplomatic strategy.

 Gonsalves emphasized the “unique circumstances” of SVG on Thursday night.